abhishek-archlinux/AnimeWatch/README.md

 1. 'python-requests' no longer required.

+2. 'jsbeautifier' no longer required.

-2. changes in the code of headless browser
+3. changes in the code of headless browser.